 A few weeks later, MSF offices in the hospital compound of Hawija, where MSF had been working since 2010, were severely damaged during fighting, prompting the closure of the project.

 Medical staff fled Sinjar hospital in August when IS militants seized the town; some staff later joined our teams in Dohuk and are still working to provide medical services to their communities.
 In October, MSF withdrew from Heet hospital after IS took control of the city, forcing thousands from Al-Anbar who had already fled their homes once to take flight again.

 In addition to health services, MSF teams also distributed medicines, non-food items, blankets, and construction kits to the most vulnerable and difficult-to-reach populations across Kurdistan and in Ninawa, Al-Anbar, Salah ad Din, Diyala, Kirkuk, Baghdad, Kerbala, Najaf, Babil, Wassit, and Al Qadiyiah governorates.
 In total, MSF teams distributed 37,183 relief items and 46,772 blankets in 2014.

 Health Care in Syrian Refugee Camps

 In August 2014, MSF opened a maternity unit in Domeez, the largest Syrian refugee camp in Iraq.
-As the population swelled to 60,000 and more and more pregnant women needed proper assistance, MSF augmented its primary health care centre to include a delivery room for safe delivery and gynaecological services.
+As the population swelled to 60,000 and more and more pregnant women needed proper assistance, MSF augmented its primary health care center to include a delivery room for safe delivery and gynecological services.